Sanja969/Sanja969/README.md

 ### <div style = 'display: flex; align-items: center'><p>A little more about me...</p><img src="https://i0.wp.com/brightestyoungthings.com/wp-content/uploads/2014/02/despicable-me-gif.gif?fit=480%2C254&quality=100&ssl=1" width="50"></div>

-  🔭 I’m currently working on To Do list Javascript
+  - 🔭 I’m currently working on To Do list Javascript
-  🌱 I’m currently learning ES6 and webpack
+  - 🌱 Currently learning ES6 and webpack
-  👯 I’m looking to collaborate on javascript API
+  - 👯 Looking to collaborate on javascript API
-  💬 Ask me about Javascript, Bootstap, python, Django 📫 How to reach me: sanja1mandic@gmail.com
+  - 💬 Ask me about Javascript, Bootstap, python, Django
+  - 📫 How to reach me: sanja1mandic@gmail.com
-  😄 Pronouns: she, her
+  - 😄 Pronouns: she, her
-  ⚡ Fun fact: I have 8 years of experience with javascript, but I took an amazing journey for becoming a Full-stack Developer
+  - ⚡ Fun fact: I have 8 years of experience with javascript, but I took an amazing journey for becoming a Full-stack Developer

 <!--END_SECTION:waka-->